Pilgrimss/final_project_dynamo/apps/dynamo/DESIGN.md

 - Each node is responsible for the region between it and its $N^{th}$ *predecessor* node on the ring

 ## Partition Scheme
-### T random tokens per node and equal sized partitions
+### $Q/S$ random tokens per node and equal sized partitions
-- The hash space is divided into $Q$ equally sized ranges
+- The hash space is divided into $Q$ equally sized ranges(partitions)
-- Each node is assigned $T$ random tokens
+- Each node is assigned $Q/S$ random tokens, where $S$ is the number of nodes in the system
-- $Q >> N$ and $Q >> S * T$
-- Each node is assigned T tokens
-    - chosen uniformly from the hash space
-- The tokens of all nodes are ordered according to their values in the hash space
+- The tokens are used to map values in the hash space to the ordered list of nodes
-- Each two consecutive tokens define a range
-- The last token and the first token form a range the "wraps" around from the highest value to the lowest value in the hash space
-- The ranges vary in size
+- A partition is placed on the first N unique nodes that are encountered while walking the consistent hashing ring clockwise from the end of the partition
+- When a node leaves the system, its tokens are randomly distributed to the remaining nodes
+- When a node joins, it steals tokens from nodes in the system
 # Replication
 >**Preference List**: The List of nodes that is responsible for storing a particular key $k$
 >